-- 1. The design is traditional, of good quality and sympathetic with the character of the surrounding built and non-built environment. - 2.
-The character of the parish is not negatively affected. - 3.
+- 1. The design is of good quality and sympathetic with the character of the surrounding built and non-built environment. - 2.
+The character of the parish is not negatively affected for example current "Dark Skies" status is not affected. - 3.
 Listed buildings and heritage assets are not adversely affected. - 4.
-Enough "Off Road" parking is provided in line with SPD 2020 requirements. - 5.
+"Off Road" only parking is provided in line with the standards required by South Hams District Council. - 5.
 New roof heights are not to be higher than existing attached buildings and no higher than the general height of buildings in the local area.
-The development should not impinge upon neighbour's outlook or obstruct protected public views. - 6.
-Any development satisfies the latest septic tank regulations (Jan 1st, 2020) and or ties into the existing South West Water Main Sewage without overwhelming capacity. - 7.
+The development should not impinge upon the outlook or obstruct protected public views as demonstrated in the Proposal Maps 2 and 3 on pages 42/43 and in Section 15 Proposal Maps. - 6.
+Proposals for new development must satisfy current requirements for the disposal of wastewater. - 7.
 The development meets the requirements of all other relevant policies of the Plan.